alex9311/information-retrieval/documents/Project_idea_document.md

 *	If the submission is accepted, the system transfers the submitted idea to the public pool.
 *	The system must allow all users to see the ideas in the public pool and vote on them.
 *	If an idea gets enough votes, the system takes it to Phase 2.
+  * top idea of the week is considered (enough votes)

 ######Phase 2:
 *	Ideas are clearly defined by in-house experts.
 *	Appropriate investors and companies are informed of the idea to implement it.
 *	Sparked decides if they would like to outsource the development of the idea to outside companies or develop the application in-house.
-*	Users who originally submit the ideas get a certain percentage from the profit.
+*	Users who originally submit the ideas get 4% from the revenue generated by selling the app.

-Other Specifications:
+######Other Specifications:
 *	Users can log in to the application through Facebook.
 *	Users are allowed to write up to 140 characters in the description of their ideas.
 *	A database tracks users’ own ideas.